Trees and hedges are really important to the character of Lambeth.

 There are a number of exemptions where you are not required to give six weeks prior notice to the council.
 For more information on these exemptions refer to our questions on TPOs section.

-You can check if a tree is within a Conservation Area by using the interactive maps in the planning applications database:
+You can check if a tree is within a conservation area by using the maps in our conservation area guide:

-For further information on carrying out works on trees, please visit the Department for Communities and Local Government's Trees web pages.
+For further information on carrying out works on trees, please see the Government's tree preservation guidance.

 Hedges are an invaluable part of our environment that help to screen development, provide privacy and also support a wide variety of wildlife.